 Innovation Research Center Seeks Grant Applications from N.H.
 Businesses for Product Development and Research

-“These grants continue to promote promising university-industry collaborations that turn research and product development into clear economic impact,” said Marc Sedam, executive director of the NHIRC.
+“These grants continue to promote promising university-industry collaborations that turn research and product development into clear economic impact,” said Marc Eichenberger, program manager of the NHIRC.
 “In addition to increasing profitability for participating companies, these projects routinely go on to create jobs and enable businesses to get additional funding from private investors as well as federal sources.”

 Awarded companies are required to provide matching dollars or services and are offered additional training in grant writing to apply for federally funded Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) grants.

-The NHIRC was created in 1991 by the state legislature to support innovations through industry and university collaborations, thereby increasing the number of quality jobs in the state.
+The NHIRC was created in 1991 by the New Hampshire Legislature to support innovations through industry and university collaborations, thereby increasing the number of quality jobs in the state.
 Since its inception, the NHIRC has awarded more than $8 million in state funds to support research projects and has been responsible for the creation or retention of 680 jobs.
 Awardees have received more than $32.5 million in federal SBIR grants and over $900 million in investment/acquisition capital.

 February 25, 2021